PaulKinlan/paul.kinlan.me/content/2018-01-28-we-need-DOM-APIs-in-workers.markdown

       when installed, will intercept the request and serve the data from the `window.caches`.
 This allows the site to work offline.
-3. On the server &mdash; When the page is requested, we can take some of the data that is cached on the server
+3. On the server &mdash; When the page is requested, we can take some of the data that is cached on the server and merge it directly into the response that we send to the client.
+By rendering some of the content directly from the server we can have a stable viewport on first load which is normally important for slower connections on mobile (and SpeedIndex).

 In each instance there is a simple process that takes the RSS data and maps into a JSON object that I can then apply to a template to generate HTML.
 Keeping one